cyro809/ecom-product-api/README.md

-# ecom-product-api
+# Ecom Product API

-## A Python Flask API to list and search products from the Data Base.
+## A Python Flask API to list and search products from of an E-commerce Data Base.
 (Used for study purposes)